 House of the Blackheads

 Possibly the most beautiful and ornate building in Riga is the House of the Blackheads.
+Definitely one of the best things to see in Riga.
 While the museum portion was unfortunately closed when I visited in August, the building is still quite the sight.
 It was once home to the Brotherhood of Blackheads, a guild for unmarried merchants.

 Academy of Sciences